gabrielhnf/whiskr/README.md

 ## 🐛 Current Progress

- - [ ] Lexer (work in progress)
+ - [x] Lexer

- - [ ] Parser
+ - [ ] Parser (work in progress)

  - [ ] AST + Interpreter

- - [ ] Basic stdlib (like meow())
+ - [ ] Basic stdlib

  - [ ] Example programs

-If you're curious about how programming languages work, feel free to poke around.
-This is all for educational purposes and will likely be messy, experimental, and full of trial and error.
+ - [ ] (optional) FFI integration with C

 ---

 ## 🚧 Status

 Still very early!
-I'm currently stuck wrangling the lexer, so no stable builds or documentation yet.
+I just started the parser and have got many things to learn, so no stable builds or documentation yet.
 If you're a kind soul who wants to help, feel free to open an issue or PR — or just leave some motivational meows.

 ---